 Management fees will reduce the rate of return on any account or portfolio.

-Tax Implications:
+Tax implications

 Franklin Templeton, its affiliates, and its employees are not in the business of providing tax or legal advice to taxpayers.
 These materials and any tax-related statements are not intended or written to be used, and cannot be used or relied upon, by any such taxpayer for the purpose of avoiding tax penalties or complying with any applicable tax laws or regulations.
 Tax-related statements, if any, may have been written in connection with the “promotion or marketing” of the transaction(s) or matter(s) addressed by these materials, to the extent allowed by applicable law.
 Any such taxpayer should seek advice based on the taxpayer’s particular circumstances from an independent tax advisor.

-No Guarantee of Performance:
+No guarantee of performance

-Not a hedge:
+Not a hedge

 Investors selling call options have a maximum profit limited to the value of the premium received.
 Beyond the premium received, investors retain all the risk of the underlying portfolios and could suffer a loss of 100% of their equity holdings.

-Unlimited loss:
+Unlimited loss

 Investors selling call options accept the potential for unlimited loss as call options have no maximum value, or the risk of their shares being called away.
-For investors selling covered calls, their loss may be realized in the form of opportunity cost, with the possibility of their shares or
+For investors selling covered calls, their loss may be realized in the form of opportunity cost, with the possibility of their shares or ETFs being called away (and sold) at prices far below the market price of those shares or ETFs at the time of exercise.

-Options and Derivatives risk:
+Options and derivatives risk